terraform-ibm-modules/terraform-ibm-landing-zone-vpc/README.md

   })
 ```

-While `zone-1`, `zone-2`, and `zone-3` are all lists, these lists are converted into an object before the resources are provisioned.
-This ensures that the addition or deletion of subnets will affect only the added or deleted subnets.
-Example:
+`zone-1`, `zone-2`, and `zone-3` are lists, but are converted to objects before the resources are provisioned.
+The conversion ensures that the addition or deletion of subnets affects only the added or deleted subnets, as shown in the following example.

 ```terraform
 module.subnets.ibm_is_subnet.subnet["gcat-multizone-subnet-a"]